-Cloud solutions come in three different modules: public, private, and hybrid.
+Cloud solutions come in three different public, private, and hybrid modules.
 Each deployment model comes with a unique set of benefits and drawbacks, and the one you choose depends entirely on your business requirements.

 The public cloud is a service where computing resources (e.g., processing power and storage) and the solution are owned and managed by a cloud services provider and delivered over the internet.
-In a way, you can think of using the public cloud as renting a fully furnished server in an off-site facility.
+You can think of using the public cloud as renting a fully furnished server in an off-site facility.

 The private cloud provides an infrastructure that’s exclusive to each client.
 It’s designed to give organizations more control over their data and how it’s protected, making it ideal for adhering to data security policies.